Cover price rise keeps Daily Mail on track

 "The continued growth of our B2B companies and more positive momentum expected within our consumer operations in the second half of the year means that we expect to achieve growth in earnings for the full financial year."

-Trinity Mirror, publisher of the Mirror newspapers and a host of regional titles, said earlier this month that it had been hit by the launch of Rupert Murdoch's Sun on Sunday, which hit the circulation of its national titles in March and April, compounding the advertising slump.
+Trinity Mirror (TNI.L), publisher of the Mirror newspapers and a host of regional titles, said earlier this month that it had been hit by the launch of Rupert Murdoch's Sun on Sunday, which hit the circulation of its national titles in March and April, compounding the advertising slump.

 (Created by Kate Holton)